nick29581/rfcs/text/0000-match-ergonomics.md

 The above rules and the examples that follow are drawn from @nikomatsakis's [comment proposing this design](https://github.com/rust-lang/rfcs/pull/1944#issuecomment-296133645).

+Could you specifiy what happens if there is an explicit `ref`?
+Is it possible to opt out of this, e.g, by using `move` to cause a move binding?

 ## Examples

+for these examples, I think it would be useful to give the 'desugared' version

 ```rust
 match &3 {